 Preparing The Hasselback Sliced Potatoes For Baking

-There are two ways I go about baking the potatoes, depending on if it is for dinner parties, and want to make many, special occasions in which I want them served individually, or on the dinner table for family style.
+There are two ways I go about baking the potatoes, depending on if it is for one or two, or a crowd.

 - For a large amount, start off with a rimmed baking sheet or lined baking sheet, lining it with parchment paper.

 - For individual servings, use an individual, small baking dish for each person, and line it with parchment paper.

 - For a main dish, much like twice cooked baked potato, use a larger individual baking dish, lined with parchment paper, so you can load up the thin sliced potatoes with all the fillings you want, closing the parchment paper so everything cooks inside.